draveness/ATProperty/README.md

 The best way to install this is use [Alcatraz](http://alcatraz.io/).
 Install Alcatraz followed by the instruction, restart your Xcode.
 You can find `ATProperty` in the list.
 Just click the install button.

 You can also clone the repo and build the target.
-ANd the plug-in will automatically be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.
+And the plug-in will automatically be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.
 Relaunch Xcode, and you can use this to create property.

 ## Usage